bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * list files in partition: `fatls mmc 2:1`
  * load file into u-boot memory: `load mmc 2:1 10800000 <file>
  * To test if multiple cores are present, use `cpu <n> test`
+ * The variable, `filesize` is automatically set to equal the size of the kernel `zImage.bin`

 ## Utilities